davidshumway/ocr.gov.np-Biz-Crawl/README.md

 Same search as ```1gyiRo3FPoNUXfqIfvsIeHVTpC8pahBGT_1PE3US9``` above but with additional N. India locations.

 Businesses on Google Places, Northern India & Nepal (tents, shelter materials): https://www.google.com/fusiontables/data?docid=1Jl84nOxm36sWZbHaxA7XuOjcQY0NHTR5gyJiiQ_A#map:id=3
-Set of keywords: ```'tent OR tents OR tenting OR tarp OR tarps OR tarpaulin OR tarpauline OR "building supplies" OR material OR fabric OR fabrics OR outdoor OR upholstery OR cotton OR textile OR textiles OR quilt OR shelter OR survival OR backpacking OR nylon OR silnylon OR hammock OR stakes OR camping OR tarptent OR canopy OR canopies OR weatherproof'```
+Set of keywords: ```tent OR tents OR tenting OR tarp OR tarps OR tarpaulin OR tarpauline OR "building supplies" OR material OR fabric OR fabrics OR outdoor OR upholstery OR cotton OR textile OR textiles OR quilt OR shelter OR survival OR backpacking OR nylon OR silnylon OR hammock OR stakes OR camping OR tarptent OR canopy OR canopies OR weatherproof```

 Facebook Places (~500): https://www.google.com/fusiontables/data?docid=1shrVLCEiy13cZJ5_EWggZ83ScF-92kYDf_-iEiDq
 This is a list of all Facebook places in the country.